zouzhuan2023/scRNA/README.md

 "TESLA_code.py" was used to analyze the spatial localization of genes.

 ### 5. ZMYND8 Promote Lymph Node Metastasis Through Metabolic Reprogramming
-“scFEA_code.R” was used to analyze metabolic pathway activity in tumor cell subpopulations “scMetabolism_Code.R” was used to analyze metabolic pathway activity of tumor cell subsets “SEDR_Code.py” was used to analyze the spatial distribution of expression of specific genes.
+“scFEA_code.R” was used to analyze metabolic pathway activity in tumor cell subpopulations.

+“scMetabolism_Code.R” was used to analyze metabolic pathway activity of tumor cell subsets.

+“SEDR_Code.py” was used to analyze the spatial distribution of expression of specific genes.

 ### 6. SLPI(+) Tumor Cells Inhibit the Function of NK Cell and Promote Survival In Lymph Nodes.
 “CIBERSORT_code.R” was used to estimate the abundance of immune cells in the sample.

 ### 7  Senescent Fibroblasts Promote Tumor Progression
 “1_Analysis of fibroblasts.R” was used for the annotation of fibroblasts and the expression of CDKN2A in each subpopulation.

 “2_Definition of senescent fibroblasts.R” was used for defining senescent fibroblasts.

 “3_Aging gene set score.R” was used for scoring of 21 Senescence-Associated Genes in senCAF and nonsenCAF.

 “4_CellChat.R” was used for the analysis of intercellular communication between senCAF Cells and tumor cell subgroups.

 “5_SEDR.py” was used for predicting the spatial localization of CDKN1A, IBSP, and CDKN2A.

 “6_Colocalization of the CDKN1A with fibroblasts.R” was used for the analysis of spatial localization of fibroblasts and the CDKN1A.

 ## Dataset